What is Squamous cell carcinoma (SCC)?

-Squamous cell carcinoma (SCC) is the second most common type of skin cancer that arises from the superficial layers of the skin called squamous cells and can present anywhere in the body.
+Squamous cell carcinoma (SCC) is the second most prevalent form of skin cancer, originating from the outermost layers of the skin known as squamous cells.
+It can manifest in various locations throughout the body.

 These lesions typically get larger and larger over time and invade past the epidermis (outermost layer) of the skin into the dermis (inner layer of the skin).

-On rare occasions, these skin cancers can also invade and spread to other areas of the body, so it is best to have them evaluated and removed.
+These skin cancers can also invade and spread to other body areas on rare occasions, so it is best to have them evaluated and removed.

-After the lesion is excised and closed with either permanent or dissolving suture, it is sent to a pathologist who examines it under the microscope to confirm the diagnosis and ensure that the lesion is completely excised.
+Once the lesion is surgically removed and the wound is closed using either permanent or dissolving sutures, it is forwarded to a pathologist for microscopic examination.
+This step is crucial to confirm the diagnosis and ensure that the entire lesion has been successfully excised.

 Following the surgery, a follow-up appointment will be scheduled at the office/clinic after approximately 5-7 days for facial lesions or 10-14 days for lesions located on other parts of the body.
 During this visit, you will review the pathology report, assess the condition of your incision, and have any necessary sutures removed or trimmed.

 What can I do to prevent squamous cell carcinoma?

 For individuals who have undergone skin cancer removal and possess multiple risk factors for squamous cell carcinoma (SCC) development, it is recommended to arrange annual skin examinations.
 These examinations are essential for early detection of any potential lesions, enabling prompt treatment.

 Protecting the skin from further sun damage is equally important.
 Wearing hats and clothing that shield exposed skin, along with the regular application of sunblock, are vital measures to prevent the occurrence of additional skin cancers.